Pulled, pushed or failed: the demographic impact of a gene drive can change the nature of its spatial spread: Methodology

 \subsection{Models}

 We present our model step-by-step.
 For a genetically and spatially homogeneous population, we consider the following (non-dimensionalized) equation:

+\lk{where the unit of time is generations}.
 Fecundity is density-dependent, and parametrized by the fitness $f$ and the rate $r$ at which the ($f-$dependent) carrying capacity is restored.
 When $f=1$, the carrying capacity is $1$, and we recover the logistic equation $ \partial_t n(t) = r \left(1-n(t)\right) n(t)$.
-Other modeling options are discussed in \cite{girardin2021}.
+Other modelling options are discussed in \cite{girardin2021}.

 Then, we add genetic diversity in the population.
 We still denote by $n$ the total density, and by $n_i$ the density of individuals with genotype $i$.
 The population we consider is diploid, sexually reproducing, and the fitness $f_i$ depends on the genotype.
 The dynamics are given by the following equations: